Tullio DeSantis: Tullio's collaborative projects

 Tullio's collaborative projects in the new decade include working with artist George Blaha, artist/musician Heidi Harris, MaCu(Susanne Hafenscher), writers Jan Walls, Leanne Ogasawara(Tang Dynasty Times), and Robert Burton(Awakening Arts Network).

 In 2011, Dr. Tom Fink and Tullio DeSantis created MindReflector Technologies, LLC to produce neurofeedback software and mind-training applications.
-Their first product, the MindReflector C-1 Neurofeedback Training System, utilized low-cost EEG-headsets produced by NeuroSky, Inc. MindReflector software utilized state-of-the art algorithms created by Dr. Fink to train the brain for optimal performance and functioning, using audio and visual cues.
+Their first product, the MindReflector C-1 Neurofeedback Training System, used low-cost EEG-headsets produced by NeuroSky, Inc. MindReflector software used state-of-the art algorithms created by Dr. Fink to train the brain for optimal performance and functioning, using audio and visual cues.
 DeSantis managed MindReflector development and composed the audio track for MindReflector training.
 He collaborated with contemporary artists and engineers to extend MindReflector technology and multimedia.
 The MindReflector® Neurofeedback Training System was sold by NeuroSky and distributed internationally.
 In 2021, MindReflector stopped marketing software and continues as a psychology and neurofeedback research organization.

 April 2012, Tullio DeSantis and Pery Burge have collaborated on multimedia projects that involved narrative readings, music by Tullio and visual fluid imagery created by Pery Burge.